Hua Mulan: Ballad of Mulan

 Mulan sighs at her loom.
-The Khagan is mobilizing the military, and her father is named in each of the conscription notices from the emperor.
+The Khan is mobilizing the military, and her father is named in most of conscription notices from the emperor.
 As the eldest child, she decides to take her father's place.
 She buys a fine horse from the eastern market, saddle and stirrup from the western market, bridle and reins from the southern market and a long whip from the northern market.

 She bids farewell to her parents in the morning and leaves for the Black Mountain, encamping by the Yellow River in the evening, where she cannot hear the calls of her parents due to the rushing waters; only the sounds of the barbarians' cavalry in the Yan Mountains.
 She advances ten thousand li to battle as if flying past the mountains.
 The sound of the sentry gong cuts through the cold night air, and the moonlight reflects off her metal armor.
 A hundred battles take place, and generals die.

 After the ten-year campaign, the veterans return to meet the Son of Heaven (Mandate of Heaven), enthroned in the splendid palace, who confers promotions in rank and prizes of hundreds of thousands.
 He asks Mulan what she would like.
-Mulan turns down the high-ranking position of shangshulang in the central government, and asks only for a speedy steed to take her home.
+Mulan turns down the high-ranking position of shangshulang in the central government, and asks only for a swift mount to take her back home.

 Her parents, upon hearing her return, welcome her outside their hometown.
 Her elder sister puts on her fine dress.
 Her younger brother sharpens the knife for the swine and sheep.
 Mulan returns to her room, changes from her tabard into her old clothes.
 She combs her hair by the window and, before the mirror, fastens golden yellow flowers.
 Her comrades are shocked to see her.
 For twelve years of their enlistment together, they hadn't realized that she was a woman.
 Mulan responds with: